wTristaan/auto-satisfying-tiktok/README.md

 This project is inspired by and builds upon the work of [Krokmouuu](https://github.com/Krokmouuu) and their [bouncing-balls](https://github.com/Krokmouuu/bouncing-balls) project.
 We extend our gratitude for the foundational work that contributed to the development of Auto-Satisfying-TikTok.

+Special thanks to [DubiousCode](https://pastebin.com/W5ZsTuET) providing the autorecorder setup used to record the Pygame portion of the project.

 ## Contribution